Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 Our Advice: Use your credit card for everything you possibly can!
 (Hopefully you have one with no foreign fees, such as the Barclay Arrival card!)

-You CAN change a small amount of cash at the airport or a potentially larger amount at Forex places in Rishikesh (such as the Green Hotel right behind the ashram).
+Change a small amount of cash at the airport or a potentially larger amount at Forex places in Rishikesh (such as the Green Hotel right behind the ashram).
 If you’re using our taxi guy Ashu, you don’t need to pay on that day – he can collect from you later.
 (So you don’t have to worry about needing money.)

 Get money as you can, and as you need it, from ATMS via your debit or credit card.
 (DO tell your bank in advance that you’re going, find out about fees, and try to use a card that doesn’t charge fees if possible.)
 Please read the guidebooks like Lonely Planet for their advice on money issues in India.